17th Lancers: Seven Years War

 In 1759, Colonel John Hale of the 47th Foot was ordered back to Britain with General James Wolfe's final dispatches and news of his victory in the Battle of Quebec in September 1759.
 After his return, he was rewarded with land in Canada and granted permission to raise a regiment of light dragoons.
 He formed the regiment in Hertfordshire on 7 November 1759 as the 18th Regiment of (Light) Dragoons, which also went by the name of Hale's Light Horse.
-The admiration of his men for General Wolfe was evident in the cap badge Colonel Hale chose for the regiment: the Death's Head with the motto "Or Glory".
+Colonel Hale chose for the regiment: the Death's Head with the motto "Or Glory".

 The regiment saw service in Germany in 1761 and was renumbered the 17th Regiment of (Light) Dragoons in April 1763 In 1764 the regiment went to Ireland.
 In May 1766 it was renumbered again, this time as the 3rd Regiment of Light Dragoons.
 It regained the 17th numeral in 1769 as the 17th Regiment of (Light) Dragoons.